 Singapore leads the policy and legislation and consumer acceptance pillars, and is second only to the Netherlands on infrastructure.
 Its government is working hard to consolidate the city-state's position as a center for AVs.
-It opened the Centre of Excellence for Testing and Research of Autonomous Vehicles at Nanyang Technological University (Cetran) in November 2017,31 which includes bus stops, traffic lights, skyscrapers, hills and a rain-making machine to allow realistic testing.
-The government is drawing on this facility in setting new road traffic rules, which are due to be published by early 2019.
+It opened the Centre of Excellence for Testing and Research of Autonomous Vehicles at Nanyang Technological University (CETRAN) in November 2017,31 which includes bus stops, traffic lights, skyscrapers, hills and a rain-making machine to allow realistic testing.
+Data gathered from this facility has assisted the government with developing Technical Reference 68 (TR 68), which is a set of national standards aimed at promoting the safe deployment of fully driverless vehicles in Singapore.
+Additionally, CETRAN is collaborating with The Netherlands Organisation for Applied Scientific Research (TNO) on accelerating the safe introduction of AVs in both countries.

-Singapore has also announced that three areas, Punggol, Tengah and the Jurong Innovation District, will use driverless buses and shuttles for off-peak and on-demand commuting from 2022, and it is working with the Netherlands on an international standard for AVs.
-In November 2018, a bus operator announced a year-long trial of a self-driving shuttle service at the National University of Singapore's Kent Ridge campus, starting in March 2019 and operating on actual roads, although it will only carry passengers after initial tests are complete.32

-"The government is very proactive in thinking about the future of mobility.
+Singapore has also announced that three areas, Punggol, Tengah and the Jurong Innovation District, will use driverless buses and shuttles for off-peak and on-demand commuting from 2022.
+In November 2018, a bus operator announced a year-long trial of a self-driving shuttle service at the National University of Singapore's Kent Ridge campus, starting in March 2019 and operating on actual roads, although it will only carry passengers after initial tests are complete.32 "The government is very proactive in thinking about the future of mobility.
 It is seriously investigating the possibilities as well as preparing for a regulatory environment that will facilitate a future that is autonomous," says Satya Ramamurthy, Partner, Head of Infrastructure, Government and Healthcare, KPMG in Singapore.

 Singapore ranks relatively low on technology and innovation, at 15th of 25.
-UK-founded home appliances manufacturer Dyson recently announced it would open a new factory in Singapore to build electric cars in 2021, as well as moving its corporate office to the city-state, although much research and development work will stay in Britain.33 Ramamurthy says Singapore's lack of conventional automotive manufacturing may prove to be a strength in developing EVs and AVs, as they use a substantially different set of components.
-He adds that the relatively low number of electric charging points is presently a weakness, but that electricity providers and others are planning to install more of these.
+Ramamurthy says Singapore's lack of conventional automotive manufacturing may prove to be a strength in developing EVs and AVs, as they use a substantially different set of components.
+This seems to be validated by UK-founded home appliances manufacturer Dyson's announcement in 2018 that it would open a new factory in Singapore focused on building electric vehicles, with a prototype expected in 2020.
+Dyson will also move its corporate head office to the city-state, although much research and development work will stay in Britain.33 Ramamurthy adds that the relatively low number of electric charging points is presently a weakness, but that electricity providers and others are planning to install more of these.